Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Introduction

-Finally, we provide definitions for line-bishops and line-queens, as well as hyper-bishops and hyper-queens in $k$ dimensions.
-This problem quickly becomes fascinating.
-While a rook at any given space attacks the same number of squares, and so generalizes easily, the number of squares a bishop attacks varies widely, often with little symmetry.
-Due to this, we are unable to determine the expected proportion of spaces hit in the $k$ dimensions, and instead analyze $3$ dimensions.
+We then consider hyper-bishops and hyper-queens in $k$ dimensions.
+While a rook at any given space attacks the same number of spaces, the number of spaces a bishop attacks varies widely, often with little symmetry.
+Due to this, we are unable to determine the expected proportion of safe spaces in $k$ dimensions, and instead analyze $3$ dimensions.
+Finally, when considering line-pieces, we determine that the expected proportion of safe squares when randomly placing $n^{k-1}$ line-rooks on a $k$-dimensional chessboard is $1/e^k$.
+We then consider line-bishops and line-queens and provide an integral for estimating the expected proportion of safe squares as $n$ approaches infinity.
+We computationally determine the expected proportion of safe squares when $k=3$.
+Our methods here are similar to the 2-dimensional case.